J4ninja/johntechtalks/content/post/piholeunboundtailscale.md

 10. Turn on the connection and you should be connected through VPN to your Pi-hole!

 # Further Steps and Resources
+Occasionally, login to your pi and perform an apt update.
+Then restart your pi, unbound and tailscale services.
+1. pihole -up
+2. sudo apt update
+3. sudo systemctl restart unbound
+4. sudo tailscale update

 You will likely want to modify the block and allow list on your Pi-hole.
 Checkout this github containing updated block lists you can add to your pi-hole.

 https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#proplus

-Occasionally, login to your pi and perform an apt update.
-Then restart your pi, unbound and tailscale services.